yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - SUSFS patching and Re:Kernel patching may cause issues, requiring additional fixes (under Fixed Kernel Patch).
     - If you have a **4.9** kernel and it's not being recognized properly after patching with the default Re:Kernel patch, you can try switching to the Re:Kernel Fixed patch.
     - Make sure to correctly fill in **PATCHES_SOURCE** and **PATCHES_BRANCH**, otherwise it will result in errors.
+    - When SUSFS_FIXED is enabled by default, the directory cloned via PATCHES_SOURCE and PATCHES_BRANCH will be named **NonGKI_Kernel_Patches**, even if your project has a different name.

 - **Update SUSFS Version**
     - Intended to update version v1.5.5, which will stop receiving updates, to SUSFS v1.5.7.